phreaknik/phonon-network/README.md

 # Provisioning a Card

 Phonon is designed to work with [Java cards](https://www.oracle.com/technetwork/java/embedded/javacard/overview/index.html).
 To initialize a Java card, you first need a card reader (e.g. [HID OMNIKEY](https://www.hidglobal.com/products/readers/omnikey) series).
 While many variants exist, the Phonon Network is designed to *prefer* a secure interface, which exists in the GridPlus [Lattice1](https://gridplus.io/lattice).

+> NOTE: The following code snippets (and most card-based code/pseudocode in this document) is based on the [GridPlus SafeCard Applet](https://github.com/GridPlus/safe-card), which is itself a fork of the [Status Keycard Applet](https://github.com/status-im/status-keycard).
+The Phonon specification is applet-agnostic, but these applets should serve as good starting points for prospective Phonon implementors.

 ## Installing and Initializing the Applet